This Week in Entertainment News: 10 Stories You Need to See

-A roundup of the week's most newsworthy entertainment industry press releases from PR Newswire, including TIME's Women of the Year and Sinclair's new metaverse community.
+A roundup of the week's most newsworthy entertainment industry press releases from PR Newswire, including voices of a new "Ninja Turtles" film and a new Peppa Pig theme park.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.